ccnfac/MyNetwerkApp/README.md

 - 🔒 **Strict verification**: No impersonators, deepfake bans, and fast takedowns.
 - 🧒 **Child protection filters**: No 18+, sexual, racial, or political content for minors.
-- 🚫 No pronouns, face avatars, or biometric modeling.
+- 🚫 No face avatars, or biometric modeling.
 - 🔍 Manual location control: Nothing is geotagged by default.

 ---